 Popular Thai Menu Items

 At Thai restaurants worldwide, the most famous entree is Pad Thai.
-This is a filling rice noodle dish made with tamarind sauce and garnished with crunchy mung bean sprouts and chopped peanuts.
+This is a rice noodle dish seasoned with tamarind sauce and garnished with crunchy mung bean sprouts and chopped peanuts.
 Unfortunately, Pad Thai traditionally includes eggs.
-Some restaurants can leave the egg out and still produce a delicious dish while others won’t accommodate requests to serve it egg-free, and the counter person will glare at you like you’re insane.
+Some restaurants can leave the egg out and still produce a delicious dish.
+Other restaurants won’t accommodate requests to serve Pad Thai egg-free, and the counter person will glare at you like you’re insane.

 The two most popular Thai soups are tom yum and tom kah.
 Both feature vegetables, the former in a clear yellow broth and the latter in a base of spicy coconut milk.
 These soups are pre-made so, once again, it’ll be impossible to order yours without the fish or shrimp sauce they typically contain.
 So if you’re in the Thai restaurant that isn’t the least bit vegan friendly you’re best off skipping the soup.
 Unfortunately, they’ll often serve you some anyway along with your entree but if you graciously reject it when it arrives, at least it won’t go to waste.

 Even at the least vegan-friendly Thai restaurants, there’s one option that’s always vegan.
 The most popular Thai dessert is “sticky rice” and it’s invariably vegan.
 Just three ingredients deliver a classic combination: rice drizzled with sweetened coconut milk, and topped with mango slices.
 Obviously this dish’s success hinges on the quality of the mangoes.
 Made with perfectly ripe mangoes it becomes one of the most delicious desserts in the universe.